 Transport: Abbey Wood Station is in Zone 4 and the local station for the Thamesmead suburb.
-It is served by Main Line Services on the North Kent Line from Charing Cross and Cannon Street to the Medway area and also by some Thameslink services (journey time from London Bridge is about 30 minutes), and it will also be the south easterly terminus for Crossrail (journey time from Liverpool Street will be 17 minutes).
+It is served by Main Line Services on the North Kent Line from Charing Cross and Cannon Street to the Medway area and also by some Thameslink services (journey time from London Bridge is 28 minutes), and it is also the south easterly terminus for Crossrail (journey time from Liverpool Street is 20 minutes).